anisjkb/AI-Prompt-Engineering/README.md

 - Risk scoring + AI-generated explanations
 ```

 ---

+Would you like a **carousel PDF template** next with 6-8 slides styled for LinkedIn—including a title, intro to AI vs RPA, the diagram above, and localized case studies?
+I’d be happy to help lay it out visually for your audience and portfolio.
+---

 # Develop a AI Agent to Analyzes transaction history from 1 corer data and provide alert if transaction found more than 10 lac per day, 50 lac per month and so on